Introduction Link to heading

 If we look into solving this problem, it seems quite similar to the previous one; I don’t want to do this manually, and I don’t want to create shortcodes.
 It would be best if I could change the link renderer itself.

-Looking for the solution
+Looking for the solution Link to heading

 I quickly found others online who had the same ‘opening links in a new tab’ problem.
 However, I still needed to modify this code to modify these links with custom query parameter.